QuiteAFancyEmerald/Holy-Unblocker/README.md

 #### Considering switching branches for self-hosting to a production branch!

-View the <a href="#deploy-holy-unblocker">self-deployment options</a> if you wish to self host this prokect.
+View the <a href="#deploy-holy-unblocker">self-deployment options</a> if you wish to self host this project.
 Can't deploy using any of the free options?
 Check out Railway or look into cheap, paid VPS hosting solutions.
 If you don't wish to self-host join the discord for more official instance links that are restocked frequently.

 **Be sure to join Titanium Network's Discord for more official site links:** <a href="https://discord.gg/unblock">https://discord.gg/unblock</a>